502107/PrimerDesign-nf/README.md

 ```
 sbatch submit-main.nf
 ```
-> `cleanup.sh` should be able to concatenate files after the pipeline finishes, and remove unnecessary files, but haven't tested yet.
+> `cleanup.sh` should be able to concatenate files after the pipeline finishes, and remove unnecessary files.

 ## Documentation